acsalu/JGIDigiTiki/Progress_Tracker.md

 ## Next development backlog:
 1. Use react-native-mixin: This will eliminate a lot of hard work tracking down bugs, such as crashes caused by timeouts firing after a component has been unmounted. http://facebook.github.io/react-native/docs/timers.html
-2. Use Redux for managining follows
+2. Use Redux for managing follows

 ### Version 0.3.4